Wednesday, January 17, 2018 · by Tamara Aparton

 Phan was alert and oriented following the accident and was taken to San Francisco General Hospital, where she rated her pain level a 2 out of 10.
 Hospital staff gave her case the lowest urgency status.
 For the first three hours under medical observation, defense medical expert Dr. Mike Laufer testified that the 52-pound Phan was given too much fluid for her size, which likely contributed to the brain bleed that caused her death.
 Phan suffered from osteogenesis imperfecta, or brittle bone disease.

-Prosecutors argued that Harris was not exempt from using the turning lane for reserved vehicles but did not offer evidence.
+Lawyers argued that Harris was not exempt from using the turning lane for reserved vehicles but did not offer evidence.
 They also argued Harris should have foreseen the possible danger of hitting Phan.
+If you are interested in the full story of the legal settlements, read now.

 “Quite simply, they wanted to hold Mr. Harris to an unreasonable standard,” Drusinsky said.
 “In order to prevent this tragedy, he would have had to predict the future.
 He didn’t have a crystal ball.
 He had 1.8 seconds.”